STEFANOVIVAS/stefanovivas/README.md

-### 👋 Hi there !
-Welcome to my Github profile.
+### 👋 Hi there!
+Welcome to my GitHub profile.
 ###  I'm a Data Engineer in a career change process!

 - I’m currently working at Caixa Econômica Federal as a mid-level Analyst.
-- The tools I use in my day-to-day work are SQL Server, Power bi, Python and pandas.
+- The tools I use in my day-to-day work are SQL Server, Power BI, Python, and pandas.
-- I'm majoring in Economics at Federal University of Pernambuco(UFPE).
+- I have a bachelor's degree in Economics from the Federal University of Pernambuco(UFPE).
+- I'm currently finishing an MBA in data engineering.
-- I have knowledge in Python, SQL and Java languages.
+- I know Python, SQL, and Java languages.
-- I’m interested in all the Data stack, Financial Markets and Homebrewing.
+- I’m interested in all the Data stack, Financial Markets, and Homebrewing.
 - How to reach me: www.linkedin.com/in/stéfano-vivas